-During 2022/23 the Constabulary was made aware of two data breaches.
+During 2022/23 the Constabulary was made aware of two separate data breaches following the dissemination of Freedom of Information (FOI) responses.
 These are disclosed in this year's governance statement as they represent significant controls weaknesses which were present in 2021/22 or earlier and prior to the approval and publication of the 2021/22 statement of accounts.

-The breaches occurred in the dissemination of Freedom of Information (FOI) responses.
-Individuals impacted by these breaches of their personal data have been notified and the breaches have been reported through the media.
+All reasonable and practicable steps have been taken to notify individuals impacted by these breaches of their personal data and the breaches have been reported through the media.
 Controls were immediately introduced to prevent similar types of breaches occurring in the future.